Anna-Maja Kazarian: Playing style

 Kazarian has a strong preference for playing 1.e4 (the King's Pawn Game) with the white pieces.
-With the black pieces, she prefers to play the French defense (1.e4 e6) against 1.e4 or the Slav (1.d4 d5 2.c4 c6) against 1.d4.
+With the black pieces, she prefers to play the French Defence (1.e4 e6) against 1.e4 or the Slav (1.d4 d5 2.c4 c6) against 1.d4.
 Kazarian believes the strongest aspect of her game is attacking, which is also her favourite part of the game.

 Personal life

 Kazarian has two sisters.
-She is studying artificial intelligence at the Vrije Universiteit Amsterdam.
+She studied artificial intelligence at the Vrije Universiteit Amsterdam.
 Kazarian has also hosted her own Twitch channel since February 2020 that focuses on chess.
 Towards the end of 2021, she signed with the Alliance esports organisation.

 In late 2020, Kazarian joined the Stichting ChessQueens (ChessQueens Foundation), an organization run by many of the leading women's chess players in the Netherlands with the goals of supporting the top women's players in the country and more broadly to encourage the participation of Dutch women and girls in chess.

+In late 2022, Kazarian competed in the Dutch version of The Genius.